quartiq/miniconf/README.md

 One possible use of `Miniconf` is a backend for run-time settings management in embedded devices.
-It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a [MQTT settings management client](MqttClient) and a Python reference implementation to ineract with it.
+It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a [MQTT settings management client](MqttClient) and a Python reference implementation to interact with it.

 ## Formats

-`Miniconf` can be used with any `serde::Serializer`/`serde::Deserializer` backend, the path hierarchy separator, and key lookup algorithm.
+`Miniconf` can be used with any `serde::Serializer`/`serde::Deserializer` backend, path hierarchy separator, and key lookup algorithm.

 Currently support for `/` as the path hierarchy separator and JSON (`serde_json_core`) is implemented